AndrewBetson/TF-Minecraft/README.md

 ==================
 - New blocks, such as: every color of concrete, mushroom stem, red/brown mushroom block, and a new secret block.
 - Blocks can now have unique build/break sound fx.
-- Build/break sound fx are now played as (quiet) world sounds that *every* nearby player can hear, instead of just the builder/breaker.
+- Build/break sound fx are now played as world sounds that nearby players can hear, instead of just the builder/breaker.
-- Players can no longer grief teleporters by building blocks near or above them.
+- Non-staff players can no longer grief teleporters by building blocks near or above them.
 - Blocks can now be broken with *all* melee weapons, not just ones that use hit sounds with a specific naming scheme.
 - Breaking blocks with melee attacks can now be toggled via the `sv_mc_melee_break` convar.
 - Blocks can now be built on the bottom of other blocks.
-- Blocks now store the Steam2 ID of the player that built them, allowing both staff and players alike to more easily figure out who built something rule-breaking.
+- Blocks now store the name and Steam2 ID of the player that built them, allowing both staff and players alike to more easily figure out who built something rule-breaking.
 - Previously hard-coded messages are now translatable.
 - Block names are now translatable.
 - A rudimentary, clientpref-based ban system has been implemented.